shurrey/Blackboard-docsSite/learn/b2/advanced/java-permissions.md

 ---
 layout: post
 title: "B2s and Java Permissions"
-purple-text-title: "B2s and Java Permissions"
 categories: Learn b2
 id: learn-b2-advced-java-permissions
 author: Scott Hurrey
 ---

+# B2s and Java Permissions

 Building Blocks are basically web applications which run in the Blackboard Learn web application container.
 As such they require specific permissions added to their bb-manifest.xml file to properly install, display, retrieve and